ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~

 where `sk` is the HPKE secret key, `task_id` is the task ID, and `nonce` and
 `extensions` are the nonce and extensions of the report share respectively.
-If
-decryption fails, then the aggregator fails with error `hpke-decrypt-error`.
 Variable `server_role` is the Role of the intended recipient.
+If decryption
+fails, then the aggregator MUST fail with error `hpke-decrypt-error`.

 Next, the aggregator runs the preparation-state initialization algorithm for the
 VDAF associated with the task and computes the first state transition.
 Let